mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 Since *0.55.0* it is possible to use only the `source_filename` and `patch_filename` value in a .wrap file (without `source_url` and `patch_url`) to specify a local archive in the `subprojects/packagefiles` directory.
 The `*_hash` entries are optional when using this method.
-This method should be prefered over the old `packagecache` approach described below.
+This method should be preferred over the old `packagecache` approach described below.

 Since *0.49.0* if `source_filename` or `patch_filename` is found in the